VaidikRokad123/hr-automation/README.md

 - Ensure wkhtmltopdf is installed and path is correct
 - Check that images exist in `backend/public/images/offerletter/`
 - Verify file permissions on `GeneratedOfferLetter` folder
+- On Windows, verify path: `C:\Program Files\wkhtmltopdf\bin\wkhtmltopdf.exe`

 ### Variables Not Inserting
-- Click in the text field first to set cursor position
+- **Must click in the text field first** to set cursor position
-- Ensure you're on the correct page
+- Ensure you're on the correct page (variables only insert on current page)
 - Check browser console for errors

-### Extra Blank Pages
-- This has been optimized in the latest version
+- Notification will appear: "Please click in a text field first" if no field is selected

+### Page Overflow Issues
+- Watch the page capacity indicator (shows percentage and mm used)
+- Red "⚠️ Page Overflow!" means content exceeds safe zone
-- Spacing and pagination logic automatically handles content distribution
+- Click "⚖️ Rebalance Pages" to automatically redistribute content
+- Auto-rebalancing triggers at 110% capacity
+- Safe content height: 239mm per page (297mm - 30mm top - 28mm bottom)

+### Content Not Splitting
+- Use double newlines (`\n\n`) when pasting to auto-split paragraphs
+- Use the ✂️ split button to manually split by newlines
+- Single newlines within a paragraph are preserved

+### Images Not Displaying
+- Supported formats: JPG, PNG, GIF, WebP
+- Images are automatically sized to 55mm height
+- Check browser console for base64 encoding errors

 ### Port Already in Use
 ```bash